It never fails. You can even set your watch to it.

 That’s because, well, they do.

-But that’s not to say they don’t deserve it a lot of times.
+But that’s not to say they don’t deserve it a lot of the time.
 Large brands have a lot of good things going for them (besides just money) that helps them (unintentionally) rank higher than new-ish, or small-ish competitors.

 One of the biggest things is that they spend a significant amount of time, energy, man (or woman) power, and yes – money, on brand building, first.